ecarew/NLTemplate/README.md

 gcc -Wall -pedantic -o demo -lstdc++ *.cpp
 ./demo
 ```
-If you are building on a Linux box, ensure that you have buid tools installed, then, in the
+If you are building on a Linux box, ensure that you have buid-essential (or simmilar) installed.
+Then, in the
-NLTemplate/NLTemplate directory, run build the test app with the following:
+NLTemplate/NLTemplate directory, build the test app with the following:

 ``` bash
 make all
 ./demo
 ```
+Note that the test app's file-based template loader needs the path to the template files in ../Templates.
+If you attempt to run the app from where it builds, it'll break with an unhandled exception.
+To get it to work, copy the example program to ../ , then run it from there.
+For more fun, run it in ddd, or your favorite debugger.

 ### Example ###